-- Non-motile, non-spore-forming, gram-negative diplococcus
+- Non-motile, non-spore-forming, Gram-negative diplococcus

 - Selective growth media (Thayer-Martin & New York City) most common; Cx routinely available in Dx of GC infection in settings that can process specimens appropriately.
-Swabs from urethral, cervical, rectal, pharyngeal, & ocular sites can be Cx’d.
+Swabs from urethral, cervical, rectal, pharyngeal, and ocular sites can be Cx’d.